 Progress is being made on many fronts with additional expertise added in real estate (an asset class I have not had time to cover this time).
-Pleasingly resource in the internal team is evolving at pace and many fresh faces have arrived.
+Pleasingly resource in the internal team is evolving at pace, many fresh faces have arrived (no not Colin with a facelift) exciting new recruits.
 The Panel have a sense of the beginning of an exciting new era for the WYPF and its internal team.
 An era that should see positive developments not just for the WYPF but for the wider Northern Pool.